Peanut Butter Snickerdoodles

 A peanut butter cookie married a snickerdoodle and had a Peanut Butter Snickerdoodle baby!
+This is the ORIGINAL Peanut Butter Snickerdoodle Recipe – EVERYONE who tries them loves them!

 It took me three tries to get this cookie perfect.
 The first was too dry, and sort of like a hockey puck.